pyta-uoft/pyta/docs/checkers/index.md

 This error occurs when a function parameter is not explicitly mentioned in the docstring, even though it is defined in the function signature.
 Parameters should be clearly documented in the function's docstring, not just within doctests or other parts of the function.
+By default, this checker is disabled in PyTA.

 ```{literalinclude} /../examples/custom_checkers/c9960_unmentioned_parameter.py